opendatalab/UniMERNet/README.md

     ```bash
     unimernet_gui
     ```
-    Ensure you have the latest version of UniMERNet installed (`pip install --upgrade unimernet & pip install "unimernet[full]"`) for the streamlit GUI application.
+    Ensure you have the latest version of UniMERNet installed (`pip install --upgrade unimernet`) for the streamlit GUI application.

 2. **Command-line Demo**: Predict LaTeX code from an image.